 - High blood pressure

 Kidney disease is progressive and gets worse over time.
 It’s imperative that you understand the symptoms and take appropriate action.

 Did You Develop Kidney Disease While Taking Prilosec?

 If you developed kidney disease while taking Prilosec, you may be eligible to file a Prilosec lawsuit and receive compensation for your injury.
 This is important because you may need dialysis, medication, or even surgery in order to treat kidney disease.

 Goldwater Law Firm provides free case evaluations for individuals who need more information about filing a Prilosec lawsuit.
 We can help you understand your options.
 Call us today and learn how we can help you.
-Our experienced and dedicated legal professionals are ready and waiting to hear from you.
+Our experienced and dedicated drug injury lawyers are ready and waiting to hear from you.